encode/django-rest-framework/docs/topics/project-management.md

     If you wish to be considered for this or a future date, please comment against this or subsequent issues.

-    To modify this process for future releases make a pull request to the [project management](http://www.django-rest-framework.org/topics/project-management/) documentation.
+    To modify this process for future maintenance cycles make a pull request to the [project management](http://www.django-rest-framework.org/topics/project-management/) documentation.

 #### Responsibilities of team members